 - Human users: GitHub ID, username/password, LDAP, Active Directory, Kerberos, JWT/ OIDC claims, OKTA

-- Applications or Microservices: 2-Factor Authentication methods such as AppRole, or by LDAP, Active Directory, or based on the platform’s identity, such as credentials from AWS, Azure, GCP, AliCloud, OCI, Kubernetes, Cloud Foundry, etc.
+- Applications or Microservices: 2-Factor Authentication methods such as AppRole, LDAP, Active Directory, or based on the platform’s identity, such as credentials from AWS, Azure, GCP, AliCloud, OCI, Kubernetes, Cloud Foundry, etc.

 - Servers and Platforms: VMs, Containers, Pods (Identified by LDAP, Active Directory service accounts, AWS, Azure, GCP, AliCloud, OCI, Kubernetes, TLS Certs).

-- Orchestrators: Nomad, Terraform, Ansible, or Continuous Integration Continuous Delivery (CI/CD) Pipelines where each pipeline usually identified by 2FA methods, App Role, or platform based identity
+- Orchestrators: Nomad, Terraform, Ansible, or Continuous Integration Continuous Delivery (CI/CD) Pipelines where each pipeline is usually identified by 2FA methods, App Role, or platform-based identity.

-- Vault Agents****:**** acting on behalf of a app/microsevice, typically identified by App role, Cloud credentials, Kubernetes, TLS Certs
+- Vault Agents: Acts on behalf of an app/microservice, typically identified by App role, Cloud credentials, Kubernetes, TLS Certs.

-- Tokens: which are not tied to any identities at all.
+- Tokens: Not tied to any identities at all.
 These should be used sparingly.
-Hashicorp recommends always associating tokens to an entity alias and token role.
+Hashicorp recommends associating tokens to an entity alias and token role at all times.

 »How do clients work in Vault?

-When anything authenticates to Vault, be it a user, application, machine, etc., it is associated with a unique entity within the Vault identity system.
-The name reported to the identity systems by the different types of authentication methods varies (list below), each entity is created or verified during authorization.
-There are scenarios where tokens can be created outside of the identity system, without an associated entity.
-In this scenario, these tokens are considered clients (for production usage, it should be rare to have any tokens created outside any identity systems).
+When a client authenticates to Vault, whether a user, application, machine, etc., it is associated with a unique entity within the Vault identity system.
+The name reported to the identity systems by the different authentication methods types varies (list below), and each entity is created or verified during authorization.
+There are scenarios where tokens can be created outside of the identity system without an associated entity.
+In this scenario, these tokens are considered clients.
+For production usage, it is uncommon to have any tokens created outside of the identity systems.

 »But wait, there’s more...

 Entity Aliases enable users or services to authenticate with more than one method and are associated with the same policy to share resources and count as unique entities.

-Identity Groups within Vault leverage entities, in that Vault enables teams to create and manage logical groupings of entities.
-Identity Groups that can be based on organizations or teams within companies and can be used to assign policies and metadata, making user management dramatically simpler, especially for automating workflows by using Identity Groups to quickly and easily grant access to secrets and functionality within Vault.
+Identity Groups within Vault leverage entities where Vault enables teams to create and manage logical groupings of entities.
+Identity Groups can be based on organizations or teams within companies, and can be used to assign policies and metadata, making user management dramatically simpler, especially for automating workflows by using Identity Groups to quickly and easily grant access to secrets and functionality within Vault.

 »How does Vault avoid counting the same entity twice?